Aditi-Gajurel/Aditi-Gajurel/README.md

 ### Hi,
-Here are short blurbed notes on me.
+Here are short notes on me.

 - I'm currently working as a Machine Learning Engineer.